ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ### Host settings
 {: #mcv_ordering-availability-zones-host}

-For the host settings, you have options for the CPU Model, RAM, and number of hosts.
+For the host settings, you have options for the CPU model, RAM, and number of hosts.

 | CPU model options        | RAM options       |
 |:------------- |:------------- |